With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 fp = Number of Stars with Planets

 The variable fp represents the number of stars with planets orbiting them.
-Not all stars have planets around them, but researchers now believe most probably do.
-They have found evidence of several hundred solar systems, but that is likely only the tip of the iceberg.
-By some estimates there could be as many as 160 billion planets in the Milky Way.
+Not all stars have planets around them, but researchers now believe most do.2 They have found evidence of several hundred solar systems, but that is likely only the tip of the iceberg.
+By some estimates, there could be as many as 160 billion planets in the Milky Way.3

 But, as we know, all planets are not created equal.
 Worlds similar to Jupiter or Saturn may not help us much.
 What we really need to know is the number of planets where creatures like us could live.